AHamamd150/Top_FCNC_Lightning/README.md

 # Top_FCNC_Lightning
-## Authors: Benjamin Fuks,a Sumit K. Garg,b A. Hammadc and Adil Jueid
+## Authors:  Benjamin Fuks,  Sumit K. Garg, A. Hammad and Adil Jueid
 &emsp; DL codes used for the Top quark FCNC analysis based on [arXiv:xxx](https://arxiv.org/abs/2207.09959).
  __________
  ## $~~~~~~~~~~~$  Table of content